|Nutritional Guidelines (per serving)|

 The more traditional recipes for this classic, orange-flavored Florentine Easter cake call for lard and require making a starter loaf with yeast.
 This recipe, from a pastry chef in Florence's Via Centostelle, does not, and is good enough to be eaten year-round.
 It's tasty as-is and wonderful filled with whipped cream or crema pasticcera (pastry cream).

-- 2 cups and 1 tablespoon all-purpose unbleached flour
+- 2 cups plus 1 tablespoon all-purpose unbleached flour

 - 1 cup minus 1 tablespoon granulated sugar